 Your surgeon will mark the creases of your lids and natural lines and try to hide your scars as much as possible along these natural folds.
 Fine sutures will be used to close the incisions, thereby minimizing visibility of the scar.

-Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced eye care treatments.
+Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced eye care treatments.